Sesifunke/Kaggle-BOT-Detection/README.md

 # Kaggle-BOT-Detection

-The data is too lag to be updted.
+N.B: The data is too lag to be updted.
 Here is the link to my dataset

 https://www.kaggle.com/datasets/shriyashjagtap/kaggle-bot-account-detection